Rock wall

 About Andean Condors

-With an adult wingspan of about 10 – 12 feet they are the largest flying bird in the world.
+With an adult wingspan of about 10 – 12 feet they are one of the largest flying birds in the world.
 They weigh 20 – 30 pounds and measure 4 feet tall.
 Their feathers are a glossy black.
 Secondary and inner primary feathers are ashy white tipped in black, creating white patches from above.
 The skin on their head is red to black and has no feathers.
 They have a large fleshy wattle over their beak called a caruncle.
 The skin on their head and throat form loose folds.
 They have a bear crop area and a snowy white ruff around the shoulders.

 Andean Condor at the Akron Zoo